Surfboard Baggage Fees || The Ultimate Guide (2026)

 Tahiti Nui

-If you’re traveling to somewhere as wave-rich as Tahiti or Hawaii, then you’d expect all airlines to carry boards for free, while this isn’t the case, Tahiti Nui is one of the best and only carry boards for free in the region.
-With a standard maximum weight of 23kg, sports equipment (surfboards) is included in your standard baggage allowance.
+Tahiti Nui is one of the best airlines for chasing waves in the Pacific.
+Boards are free as checked baggage with a standard maximum weight of 23kg, sports equipment (surfboards) is included in your standard baggage allowance.
 One or more boards can be carried in the same bag.
-A weight limit of 32kg and height of 250cm applies!
+A weight limit of 32kg and length of 250cm applies!

 Virgin Australia